-Published data, including from TCGA and real world evidence from our collaboration with Tempus, indicate that DKK1 expression levels are significantly higher or have an important high DKK1 population in many cancers, including EGC, non-small cell lung cancer ("NSCLC"), endometrial cancer, CRC, and prostate cancer.
-In addition, elevated DKK1 expression is associated with worse overall survival or time to treatment discontinuation for patients with EGC, NSCLC, endometrial cancer, CRC, prostate cancer, and other cancers.
+Published data, including from TCGA and real world evidence from our collaboration with Tempus, indicate that DKK1 expression levels are significantly higher or have an important high DKK1 population in many cancers, including EGC, non-small cell lung cancer ("NSCLC"), endometrial cancer, CRC, and pancreatic cancer.
+In addition, elevated DKK1 expression is associated with worse overall survival or time to treatment discontinuation for patients with EGC and several other cancers.
 Researchers have shown that when the DKK1 protein is added in certain animal models, the cancer grows larger.

 Publications have also demonstrated a role for DKK1 in maintaining an environment around a tumor that suppresses the immune system's ability to clear the tumor and to prevent metastasis.
-DKK1 has been shown to activate the suppressive effects of myeloid-derived suppressor cells ("MDSC"), a type of white blood cell that can potently block other immune system cells.
+DKK1 has been shown to activate the suppressive effects of MDSC.
 Other published data has shown that metastatic tumor cells with stem cell-like features avoid the immune system by overexpressing DKK1 and secreting it out of the cell.
-Secreted DKK1 can then down-regulate certain molecules on tumor cells known as natural killer cell activating ligands ("NK cell ligands"), that would activate the immune system, causing these cancer cells to remain invisible to NK cells and evade the immune system.
+Secreted DKK1 can then down-regulate certain molecules on tumor cells known as NK cell activating ligands, that would activate the immune system, causing these cancer cells to remain invisible to NK cells and evade the immune system.
 We have also identified DKK1 as being involved with the activity of T regulatory cells that can suppress anti-tumor T cells.
 Through these multiple activities, research has shown that DKK1 helps protect the cancer cells from being targeted by the immune system.